Metroid2023/NewDadProxy/readme.txt

 ========================================================================

 Quick setup
-Ignore everything above and click the url below, click the 3 dots (top right) and select duplicate this space, Give it a name and change to public. https://huggingface.co/spaces/dadproxy-tfms-xyz/dadnewquicksetup
+Ignore everything above and click the url below, click the 3 dots (top right) and select duplicate this space Give it a name and change to public. https://huggingface.co/spaces/dadproxy-tfms-xyz/dadnewquicksetup

 ========================================================================